Edmund Kayser: Murder

 Kayser's St. James' Lutheran Church was based in Tolleston, a suburb of Gary, Indiana.
-His community had a number of German immigrants, some of whom supported Imperial Germany and its Axis of Central Powers, along with a number of Slavic immigrants who favored Russia and its Entente Powers allies.
+His community had a number of German immigrants, some of whom supported Imperial Germany and its Central Powers allies, along with a number of Slavic immigrants who favored Russia and its Entente Powers allies.
 During his sermons, he would often anger people by espousing pro-German views.
 Threats against his life had gotten so bad that members of his church had to escort him from the church to his home.

 Late one night, Kayser was confronted by several people in the study of his house.
 His wife and two daughters were visiting family in Grand Rapids, Michigan.
 Police say that broken furniture in the study showed that Kayser had put up a fight before he was subdued.
 He was bound by a cord, carried out, shot, and dumped in some bushes near his house.
 The gunshot wounds were to his chest and his jugular vein.
 Police were able to determine that no valuables or money had been taken from his house.
-His body was found an hour later by one August Schultz and his wife.
+His body was found an hour later by August Schultz and his wife.
 Medical examiners later determined that he had bled out from his neck wound.

-The postmaster, Snyder, entered the case when it was revealed that a woman had sent him a threatening letter to stay away from a woman in Gary, Mrs. Mary Krause.
+The postmaster, Snyder, entered the case when it was revealed that a woman had sent Kayser a threatening letter to stay away from a woman in Gary, Mrs. Mary Krause.
 Krause denied any type of relationship with Kayser.
 Chief of Police Heinz ordered police to interview the Gary woman.
 The letters had many threats such as "Move away or dynamite will move"; another read: "Before the leaves turn you will be stretched on the ground."

-George Schneider, a member of the Gary Saxon Terien, was named as a suspect after he revealed that he had gotten in a fight the same night Kayser was killed, with bruises and scratches on his face.
+George Schneider, a member of the Gary Saxon Terien, was named as a suspect after he revealed that he had gotten in a fight the same night Kayser was killed and had bruises and scratches on his face.